ziesha-network/rewards/CHAOS.md

-# Ziesha Testnet Rewards

-Rewards are determined in Test-Ziesha-Tokens (Tℤ).
-This unit will be converted to ℤ at a fixed rate, which will be calculated in the future according to our tokenomic model.

-Checkout node-runner rewards in: *NODE_RUNNERS.md* Checkout Groth Testnet rewards in: *GROTH.md*
-Checkout Chaos Testnet rewards in: *GROTH.md*

 ## Chaos Testnet (Total 1000000Tℤ)

 **(NOTE: Please make sure you have the 12-word mnemonic phrase resulting in the following public-keys, otherwise you will not receive your reward!)**